Latest News

 This time it's different.
 While the U.S. has seen its premiums soar to new heights, European premiums are falling.

-It is not logical, especially since European consumers will lose Russian supplies over the next 12 months as part of the latest sanctions package.
+It is counter-intuitive to say the least, given that European consumers will be losing Russian supplies over the next 12 months as part of the latest sanctions package.
 The European premium is more sensitive than ever to the North American market.

 This divergence indicates that some US suppliers are looking to avoid Trump’s tariff tantrums and re-direct sales to Europe.